lagux-coding/prestige-koi-auction/README.md

 ## :zap: Usage
 ***
-    This guideline is only for Windows
+    This guideline is made for Windows

 ### Environment Requirements
 - Java 21